 What is the treatment for an ovarian cyst?

-If you have an ovarian cyst, most times they are going to tell you that they are going to wait and see what happens.
-This means that they will have you back in some weeks to do a repeat ultrasound to see if there are any changes in your cyst as in: Is the cyst growing or causing you pain?
-This is what they did in my case and by the time I came back, my cyst had gone away.
+If you have an ovarian cyst, most times your doctor will go with a "watchful waiting" approach, according to the American College of Obstetricians and Gynecologists.
+This means they will have you back in a few weeks to do a repeat ultrasound to see if there are any changes in your cyst, including whether the cyst is growing or causing you pain.

-They may decide to try to remove your cyst if the cyst is causing you pain, is not going away after several cycles or if they suspect your cyst is malignant.
-They may also decide to remove it if you are postmenopausal.
+Your doctor may decide to try to remove your cyst if it is causing you pain, is not going away after several menstrual cycles, or they suspect your cyst is malignant.
+They may also decide to remove your cyst if you are postmenopausal.

-A laparoscopy is done for removal of small non-cancerous cysts.
-This type of surgery is called belly button surgery because they make a small incision near your navel.
-They will insert a scope and take out your cyst that way.
-I have personally had a laparoscopy but not for cyst removal.
-I had mine as exploratory surgery for infertility.
-I can tell you that the surgery was not bad at all and it left with no scar.
+A laparoscopy is done for removal of small, non-cancerous cysts.
+This type of surgery is minimally invasive, often called "belly button surgery" because they may make a small incision near your navel.
+They will insert a scope and take out your cyst.

-A laparotomy is a type of surgery which is more invasive than a laparoscopy.
+Open surgery is a type of surgery that is more invasive than a laparoscopy.
 This is done if your cyst is deemed to be large in size and possibly cancerous.
-An incision is made into the stomach in order to remove your cyst.
-They will remove the cyst and see if it is cancerous.
-If it is cancerous they may need to also remove your ovary and possibly your uterus.
-Of course this is the worst case scenario and as stated previously, most cysts are not cancerous.
+An incision is made into the stomach to remove your cyst.